davidsotelo1505/prueba-lemu/README.md

-# Serenity BDD TodoMVC Demo
+# Serenity BDD Lumu Demo

 This project is a demonstration of how to use Serenity BDD with the Screenplay Pattern to test a web application.